ssfsx17/ffpnp/Jobs/JobDetails/BlackSummoner.md

 | 8 |
 | 9 |
 | 10 | Prestige Job Title: Obsidian Summoner
-|    | Job Action: Grand Summon (BDL) - Double the MP and AP costs in order to double damage, healing, and durations.
+|    | Job Action: Grand Summon (BDL) - Double the MP and AP costs of a summon in order to perform it with double the damage, healing, and durations.
 The Grand Summon action also applies BDL, even if the summon originally did not have it.
 | 11 |
 | 12 |
 | 13 |